 Members-at-Large (at the discretion of the EC)

-In order to be eligible for office, candidates must be members of SAIKAT in good standing at the time of the election.
+To be eligible for office, candidates must be members of SAIKAT in good standing at the time of the election.
 No two members from the same family will serve on the Executive Committee at the same time.
 As used herein, “good standing” means the member must have paid his/her annual membership dues for the year in which he/she seeks the office, should be of at least eighteen (18) years of age, and should not be convicted of felony.

-The members of the EC shall be elected by the SAIKAT members, and will assume office at the end of the current term.
+The members of the EC shall be elected by the SAIKAT members and will assume office at the end of the current term.

 All positions named in ARTICLE V (1) must be elected by the SAIKAT members except for the office of the President and Members-at-Large.